neondatabase/website/content/docs/guides/branching-prisma-vercel-github.md

 - `NEON_DATABASE_USERNAME`: The username from the Neon database connection string.
 - `NEON_API_KEY`: The API key obtained from the Neon account.
 - `DATABASE_URL`: The pooled connection string to the Neon database.
-- `DIRECT_URL`: The direct connection string to the Neon database.
 - `VERCEL_TOKEN`: The API key created from your Vercel dashboard.
 - `GH_TOKEN`: The personal access token created from your GitHub account.